HueCodes/HueCodes.github.io/README.md

 ## WorkFlow
 Macbook Air M2
 - Ghostyy and loop window manager
-- Obsidian for notes, Raycat for everything
+- Obsidian for notes, Raycast for everything
-- Tailscale for SSH'ing.
+- Tailscale for SSH and vpn.

 Thinkpad T480
-- Debian, i3.
+- Debian with i3 and xfce
+- upgraded SSD, new screen, external battery.

 ## Contact
 huecodes@proton.me